AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/restore-a-scenario-version.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Restore a scenario version
+title: Restore a scenario version in Adobe Workfront Fusion
 description: You must have the following access to use the functionality in this article:
 ---

-# Restore a scenario version
+# Restore a scenario version in Adobe Workfront Fusion

 ## Access requirements